fossabot/virtual_hsm/README.md

 - Protection against side-channel attacks
 - Undefined behavior protection (e.g., filename bounds checking)
 - No secure key erasure from memory
+- Limited error handling for some operations
+- No protection against key overwriting
+- No built-in key rotation mechanism
 - And many more!